“An old trick well done is far better than a new trick with no effect.” – Christian Banach

 Instead, we stand by a few tried and true principals—what Christian Banach refers to as “old tricks.”
 There is no one secret ingredient to filmmaking, but here’s what we make sure to throw into each project, no matter the scope or deadline.

-Stories that are founded in values are timeless
+Stories founded in values are timeless

 Some of our earliest films look dated—that’s inevitable, since we were using technology that is now obsolete.
 But since we have always told company stories that are founded in their mission, values, and purpose, the message of these films feel as relevant now as they did back then.